-Now you’ll discover “OneNote” icons throughout Microsoft Outlook, but the one we’re most interested in is the one that now appears at the top of your Outlook Tasks page.
+Now you’ll discover “OneNote” icons throughout Microsoft Outlook, but the one we’re most interested in is the one that now appears at the top of your Outlook Task list page.

 Now that you’ve integrated Microsoft OneNote with Outlook, it’s time to put it to work to get more productive.